 Radio news is bearable.
 This is due to the fact that while the news is being broadcast, the disc jockey is not allowed to talk.

 The high-risk zone of each break is real.
 As soon as a personality starts talking, the potential of tune-out increases.
 It’s not because talk is weak or personality is bad.
 It’s because the listening experience is disrupted.

-Why Talk Enters The High Risk Zone
+Why Talk Is In The High-Risk Zone

 The Hand Shake

 Personalities can navigate the high-risk zone by mastering two techniques:

 - First, learn to enter the segment with an on-air handshake.
 This is a greeting that makes listeners feel comfortable in the changing environment.
 Take a couple of seconds to break the ice and connect before launching into a topic.
 Now, don’t spend too much time with small talk.
 There’s also a risk of not getting to the content quickly enough.
 The 7-second challenge (the maximum length of time to retain attention) is a real thing, but it doesn’t take long to shake hands, which will minimize the high-risk zone.